-If you are ever visited or contacted by OSHA, or any government agency, contact the UPM and the Production Safety Representative immediately.
+If you are ever visited or contacted by OSHA, or any government agency, contact the Production Safety Representative immediately.
 Also contact the Production Executive and Production Attorney.

-- 1. Immediately notify the UPM.
-If not available contact the 1st AD and the Production Safety Representative. - 2.
-Request the official's credentials and determine their validity. - 3.
+- 1. Request the official's credentials and determine their validity. - 2.
 Tell the inspector it is company policy to have the Production Safety Representative present for any inspection.
-Ask them politely to wait, and call the Production Safety Representative immediately. - 4.
+Ask them politely to wait, and call the Production Safety Representative immediately. - 3.
 Determine the nature of the visit.
-Be courteous, guiet, and cautious. - 5.
+Be courteous, quiet, and cautious. - 4.
 If the inspector refuses to wait, accompany the official directly to the site in question.
-Go straight to the site and try not to let the official wander into other areas. - 6.
+Go straight to the site and try not to let the official wander into other areas. - 5.
 Do not sign anything or provide written documentation.
-Ask that their request for documentation be placed in writing so it may be responded to in writing. - 7.
+Ask that their request for documentation be placed in writing so it may be responded to in writing. - 6.
 Ask for explanations of the problem and welcome any suggestions for corrective action.
-If possible, make corrections immediately. - 8.
+If possible, make corrections immediately. - 7.
 If the inspector/investigator wants to take photographs, they may.
-You should however take your own pictures of any area that they photograph. - 9.
-Answer questions directly; however, do not volunteer information. - 10.
+You should however take your own pictures of any area that they photograph. - 8.
+Answer questions directly; however, do not volunteer information. - 9.
 Make detailed notes immediately after the official has departed.
-Copies are to be sent to the Production Attorney and to the Production Safety Representative. - 11.
-Refer to "OSHA Inspection Guidelines" and "Regulatory Agency Inspection Guidelines" in the Production SafetyManual for more information.
+Copies are to be sent to the Production Attorney and to the Production Safety Representative. - 10.
+Refer to "OSHA Inspection Guidelines" and "Regulatory Agency Inspection Guidelines" in the Production Safety Manual for more information.